c7rishi/pvLRT/cran-comments.md

-# pvLRT v0.2
+# pvLRT v0.2.1

 This is a new CRAN submission for R package pvLRT, which provides a suite of functions implementing likelihood ratio test-based approaches to pharmacovigilance.
+In this version we have made sure that:

+* all examples take < 10s time to pass the CRAN check.
+One example failed this test during initial CRAN submission.

 ## Test environments